mozilla/bedrock/docs/firefox-accounts.rst

     {{ fxa_email_form(entrypoint='mozilla.org-firefox-accounts') }}

-The templates's respective JavaScript and CSS bundles should also include the following dependencies:
+The template's respective JavaScript and CSS bundles should also include the following dependencies:

 **Javascript:**